sulaimanqazi/Game-Boy-Emulator/README.md

 These parts include the CPU, the RAM, the memory, the IO, the PPU, and the UI.

+The essence of how the emulator works is by reading a ROM file byte by byte, decoding each byte which is linked to a CPU instruction, and completing that instruction.

 Unlike my Chip-8 intrepeter, the CPU is more complex.
 Here I implemented the Sharp LR35902.
 It uses several opcodes to complete the functions of a CPU.
 For example, one opcode I implemented (0x01) LD BC, u16 sets the register pair BC to a specific 16-bit value found in the location of the program counter.
 Since most opcodes function in similar ways I just implemented multiple methods within each opcode.